-Find out more about our purpose and what we do at www.healthwatchslough.co.uk
+Find out more about our purpose and what we do under the ‘what we do’ section of our website.

 Information we collect

-We collect personal information from visitors to our website through the use of online forms and every time you email us your details.
+We collect personal data from visitors to this website through the use of online forms and every time you email us your details.
 We also collect feedback and views from people about the health and social care services that they access.
-In addition, we receive information about our own staff and people who apply to work for us, including volunteers.
+In addition, we receive information about our own staff, board members, volunteers and people who apply to work for us.

 Information about people who use our website